steveblue/angular2-rollup/README.md

 ### How do I deploy?

 The build command has an optional `--deploy` flag.
-All cli arguments pass through to build hooks.

 Use the post build hook in ngr.config.json to deploy a build.
 The following example is for a library, but you could use a similar hook for a production build.